 8. Not be transferred outside the European Economic Area (EEA), unless that country or territory also ensures an adequate level of protection

-The EU’s General Data Protection Regulation (GDPR, http://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX%3A32016R0679) applies from 25 May 2018 and it supersedes the UK Data Protection Act 1998.
+The DPA 2018 supplements the EU General Data Protection Regulation (GDPR), which came into effect on 25 May 2018.
+The GDPR regulates the collection, storage, and use of personal data significantly more strictly.
 Significant and wide-reaching in scope, the new law brings a 21st century approach to data protection.
 It expands the rights of individuals to control how their personal information is collected and processed, and places a range of new obligations on organisations to be more accountable for data protection.
-Speak Greek has taken a risk-based approach to data protection, ensuring appropriate policies and procedures are in place to deal with the transparency, accountability and individuals’ rights provisions in order to comply with the GDPR.
+The Association has taken a risk-based approach to data protection, ensuring appropriate policies and procedures are in place to deal with the transparency, accountability and individuals’ rights provisions in order to comply with the law.

 People, risks and responsibilities